Guest Post by Willis Eschenbach

 Anyhow, when Clayton and I went to Chinatown, I saw the guy who was the “fi’ cent” man, but I guess he and the guys with the cleavers had forgotten my face, there was never a problem.
 We’d sell the fish and drive home.

 But that’s just what we did for money.
 The main thing we did that occupied most of our time was the rebuilding of the “Angelina”, Clayton’s Monterrey-style wooden commercial fishing boat.
 It was about 26 feet (8 m) long, with the sauciest lines imaginable.
 It had fallen on hard times, there was rot, planks were gone.
 Over the course of about a year, Clayton and I rebuilt that boat.
 I should say Clayton rebuilt the boat, and I worked with him throughout.
 He was a genius of a boat builder.
 Most of what I know I learned from him.
 Here’s the Angelina, anchored off where we lived.

-By training, Clayton was an artist and a sculptor, he’d been to school for that, his works were valuable then and are more valuable now.
+By training, Clayton was an artist and a sculptor.
+He’d been to school for that.
+His works were valuable then and are more valuable now.
 His artworks are in the permanent collection of the LA Los Angeles County Art Museum, in the French Postal Museum in Paris, and the California Historical Society in San Francisco.
 His bed, the bed he slept in when I lived at Lairds Landing, is in the San Francisco Museum of Modern Art.
 His bed.
 That’s how deeply his art was intertwined with his life.

 When we kayaked out there, we looked in the small house where the bed was.
 My shipmate wondered where it had gone.
-When I told him it was at the Museum of Modern Art (MOMA), he cracked up.
+When I told him the bed was at the Museum of Modern Art (MOMA), he cracked up.
 When he’d stayed with Clayton at Laird’s Landing with his girlfriend, that had become the guest bedroom … so the very bed where he and a lovely woman had made great sport in his younger days was now in the Museum of Modern Art.
 As an artist he found that priceless, he said it was likely the only way his DNA would ever end up in the MOMA …

 My shipmate and I and Clayton had sat and laughed and talked story many times in the main house, now fallen to ruin, gone along with the guest bedroom shown above.
 Since Clayton’s death the place reverted to the park, and now it’s fallen to pieces and scrawled with graffiti … but even so Clayton’s spirit lives on, even the graffiti are not your usual: